Conditional Routing in LangGraph Workflows

 Implementing Routing Logic

 The routing function does not modify the graph state.
-Instead, it inspects the state keys (like sentiment) and returns the exact name of the node that the graph runner should transition to.
+Instead, it reads a state key (like sentiment) and returns the exact name of the node the graph should run next.

 Diagram showing the router reading the sentiment value and returning the next node's name